Tottenham Green, Growth on the High Road

 Surrounded by cultural, educational and religious institutions, Tottenham Green had nevertheless become an underused asset.
 The refurbishment of this landscape re-establishes the Green as a ‘civic heart’ to Tottenham.

-Sensitive but significant adjustment of boundaries and ground levels were made to create new settings for existing mature trees, whilst additional planting and pedestrian routes form a new continuous surface and extended, coherent green space.
+Sensitive but significant adjustments of boundaries and ground levels were made to create new settings for existing mature trees, whilst additional planting and pedestrian routes form a new continuous surface and extended coherent green space.
 The renewed and reconsidered green space now provides a genuine retreat from the busy High Road, as well as effective pedestrian connections between public buildings, businesses and residents.
-The redesign has allowed a range of activities to be introduced, including performance, markets and an emerging café culture.
+The redesign has allowed a range of activities to be introduced, including performance, markets and emerging café culture.

-Town Hall Approach Road was narrowed to become a cycle route, and a setting for a street market.
-Bespoke seating and way-finding graphics add new character.
+Town Hall Approach Road was narrowed to become a cycle route and a setting for a street market.
+Bespoke seating and way-finding graphics add a new character.
 Stakeholder engagement was complex involving a series of different landowners but central to the success of the project of unifying the public realm.

 A complex client and stakeholder group called for the utmost tact, skill and patience … the ultimate success of the project has been the result of careful judgments made by the designer.